 The details provided will make it easier to estimate the fabric, trims and other materials costs and man-hours required to make the design.

 It also serves as a guide for them to recommend and advise on how to make the design better and what is feasible.

-With detailed garment measurements, it will help to improve the quality and fit of the 1st prototype sample and reduce costly resample charges and help you get to market faster.
+Providing detailed garment measurements will help to improve the quality and fit of the 1st prototype sample and reduce costly resample charges and help you get to market faster.

 It will also be used for quality assessment during the sampling and production process.

 When starting a new collection or a reorder, a tech pack can be modified with slight changes to the details and reused for the clothing manufacturer to start on the order.

 Detailed tech packs should consist of the following:

 - Accurate design sketches